 Land Ice Working Group (LIWG)

-The primary objectives of the Land Ice Working Group (LIWG) are (1) to couple a well validated, fully dynamical ice sheet model to the CESM, and (2) to determine the likely range of decade-to-century-scale sea-level rise associated with the loss of land ice.
-LIWG modeling activities include the large-scale simulation of the Greenland and Antarctic ice sheets, as well as finer-resolution modeling of glaciers and ice caps with the potential to alter sea level.
+The primary goals of the Land Ice Working Group (LIWG) are (1) to couple a well validated, fully dynamical land-ice model to the Community Earth System Model, and (2) to understand and predict sea-level changes and other natural hazards associated with the evolution of land ice.
+LIWG modeling activities include the large-scale simulation of the Greenland, Antarctic, and paleo ice sheets, as well as finer-resolution modeling of glaciers and ice caps, under past, present, and future conditions.

-The dynamic ice sheet component of CESM is the Community Ice Sheet Model (CISM).
-The current version is CISM 2.1 (Lipscomb et al., 2019), which was released in June 2018 along with CESM2.0.
-CISM can be run either as a standalone model or as a component of CESM.
+The dynamic ice sheet component of CESM is the Community Ice Sheet Model (CISM), which can run either as a standalone model or a coupled Earth System model component.
+CISM v2.1 (Lipscomb et al., 2019) was released in June 2018 along with CESM2.0.
+We plan to release CISM v3.0 in conjunction with CESM 3.0.

 Land Ice Co Chairs